-The 52-hour course requirement of the Master of Arts in Worship Ministries degree is intended to introduce students to Christian worship in its biblical, historical, and theological dimensions.
+The 42-hour course requirement of the Master of Arts in Worship Ministries degree is intended to introduce students to Christian worship in its biblical, historical, and theological dimensions.
 This two-year program of study offers a curriculum of basic ministry courses combined with specialized worship offerings.
 The Common Worship Core blends academic study with practical ministry courses to prepare students for worship in the 21st century.
-Four optional Tracks (Preaching, Education, Music, and Missions/Church Planting) complete the curricular offerings.
-Students in the program must maintain at least a "B" average.
-Those unable to maintain a "B" average will go on probation status after the first semester, and will be dismissed after the second consecutive semester with less than a 3.0 average.
+Three optional Tracks (Music, Guided Ministry Practicum, and Elective) complete the curricular offerings.